- Do I need a B.A. or a B.F.A. in Film to be considered for admission?

 C. Why you want to get a Ph.D.

 We do not accept hard copies of letters of recommendation.
-Please contact the Division of Graduate Studies at (831) 459-5905 email@example.com for information about letter services.
+Please follow the instructions in the application and/or contact the Division of Graduate Studies at (831) 459-5905 email@example.com for information about letter services.

 We'd like to see an example of your best writing.
 It does not necessarily need to be academic writing, but it should show something of your style and command of written language.
 If you have something that's specific to film and media, then that would be ideal.
 But if you have a piece from another domain that shows your writing skills at their best, then you should include that instead.